 FactSet, a data reporting and software company, predicts a shift from client reporting over a previous period to just-in-time reporting in their whitepaper on the topic.
 In 2019, CaseyQuirk offered expert advice on how technology would drive relationships between businesses and asset management clients.

-Companies who want to grow in 2022 should stay abreast of the latest developments in client reporting tools.
-Keeping up with advances will let businesses jump on the newer and more efficient reporting methods to keep their clients up-to-date.
+Companies who want to grow in 2023 should stay abreast of the latest developments in client reporting tools.
+Keeping up with advances will let businesses jump on newer and more efficient reporting methods to keep their clients up-to-date.

 Post by: Darya Jandossova